 Will anyone notice me?
 Grace members and church staff will greet you at the door and are available in the lobbies to answer questions, give you directions, or walk with you if need help finding a classroom.
 Yes, you’ll be noticed and warmly welcomed – but not overwhelmed or bombarded!
 During the service, the Pastor will greet visitors and an usher will give you a small folder containing information about the church.

 Will I meet the Pastor?
 Yes!
-Be sure to stop by the Welcome Center in the main lobby so Pastors Bob and Robb can say hello to you.
+Be sure to stop by the Welcome Center in the main lobby so Pastor Robb and Kellie can say hello to you.
 Have a cup of coffee, chat with other staff and church members, and receive a free CD.

 What is the service like?
 We have a blended worship style led by talented musicians.
 Praise & worship lasts about twenty minutes, followed by a time of corporate prayer, an opportunity to give an offering, and the best Bible teaching you’ll hear anywhere.
 The service ends with prayer.
 Be sure to stay through the announcements; we promise they are never boring!

 Are all services the same?
 Both Sunday morning services are the same as far as music and message.
-In the Wednesday night service, praise & worship is shorter and the sermon is more like an indepth Bible study.
+Wednesday nights, we meet for praise and worship at 7:00 PM, then dismiss to an elective class of your choice.
+These classes range from in-depth Bible study to practical life application classes.
 Come early for free coffee and cookies in the main lobby.